About the VCE

 Entry to studies

+There are no prerequisites for entry into Units 1, 2 and 3.
 VCE students may enter studies at Units 1, 2 or 3 levels.
-In some studies, students are advised to complete either or both Units 1 and 2 before attempting Unit 3, demonstrate equivalent experience or be willing to undertake some preparatory learning.
+In some studies, before attempting Unit 3 students are recommended to complete either or both of Units 1 and 2, demonstrate equivalent experience or be willing to undertake some preparatory learning.
 The relevant advice is published in the study design for each study.

 Specific eligibility requirements